 Before August 2008, Shota lived in Kheiti, a small village on the outskirts of Tskhinvali.
 He sent his wife and four daughters away as the war broke out, but stayed behind to look after his house and seven cows.
 He only left as air shelling started.
 Shota’s family settled in Teliani, an IDP village.
 Their cottage is equipped for winter and a small plot of land gives just enough food to survive.
 Shota says he would be happy with at least one cow but he understands it’s too expensive.

 With help from UNDP, about 90 displaced families managed to grow orchards and fruit gardens.
 UNDP also assisted to cultivate 650 ha of arable land and fix irrigation channels which serve the IDP settlements and nearby villages.

 Zeinab Khubaev is ethnic-Ossetian married to ethnic-Georgian.
 She has nothing left from home in the village Charebi; not even the baptismal crosses of her children, her biggest regret.

 “I had no time to pack.
 We were hiding in the woods for three days because of shelling, and then moved away with the Georgian troops.
 I know that my house back there was destroyed.
 Here we have a roof over our heads and some land for farming.
 We do receive a lot of help.
 But I still hope to go back to my real home one day,” Zeinab says.

 People look into the future with hope in the IDP villages.
 But they also look back to the life before the conflict.
-Although reconstruction efforts have been made and the immediate assistance has been provided, this still might not be enough for those who spends yet another winter in the settlements, their new home away from home.
+Although reconstruction efforts have been made and the immediate assistance has been provided, this still might not be enough for those who spend yet another winter in the settlements.

 Contact UNDP in Georgia